IT

 Tiramisu

-Coffee-flavored dessert made with ladyfingers soaked in coffee, layered with a mixture of eggs, sugar, and mascarpone cheese, and dusted with cocoa.
+Coffee-flavored dessert made with ladyfingers soaked in coffee, layered with mascarpone cheese mixture, and dusted with cocoa.
+Originated in Veneto region.

 Osso Buco